Top Tips for Maintaining Your Cat’s Health

 Nutrition Essentials for Feline Wellness

 Keeping your furry friend healthy starts with what’s in their food bowl.
 Cats are obligate carnivores, which means their bodies are designed to run mainly on protein—high-quality, animal-based protein to be exact.
-But it is not just about piling up the chicken and fish; balance is key.
+But it’s not just about piling up the chicken and fish; balance is key.
 Cats need a harmony of fats, carbohydrates, vitamins, and minerals to strut their stuff in tip-top shape.

 First things first, water is the elixir of life, even for cats.
 Ensure your kitty has access to fresh water at all times.
-Some cats are divas about their water source, so ponder a fountain if they turn up their nose at a still bowl.
+Some cats are divas about their water source, so think a fountain if they turn up their nose at a still bowl.
 Hydration especially important, especially if your feline friend favors a dry kibble diet over wet food.

 Speaking of kibble, let’s dive into the crunchy vs. squishy debate: dry or wet food?
 Wet food often comes closer to a cat’s natural diet—high in moisture and protein.
 Meanwhile, dry food can be more convenient and helps with keeping those pearly whites clean.
 Many pet parents opt for a mix of both.
 Just ensure the food you choose meets the American Association of Feed Control Officials (AAFCO) guidelines.